JelenaGajic/webcrawler/README.md

 # WebCrawler
 Project for http course Boot Dev.
 Build web crawler in JavaScript using Node.js and TDD with Jest.
-Parse raw HTML and follow hyperlinks on the page.
+Parse raw HTML and follow hyperlinks on the page and create report .

 ## Project setup
 ```